matthew-andrews/bumper/README.md

 To bump the major version number:-

 ```
-bum major
+bmpr major
 ```

 You can also bump the `minor`, `patch` and a number of other types.
-See `bum --help` for more details.
+See `bmpr --help` for more details.

 ### Options